 Observe the abundant species of trees and wildlife by visiting the forest’s campgrounds like Deerhead Campground, Saddle Campground, and Sleepy Campground, where you will get to wake up each morning to the sounds of the forest.

 The forest also provides day-trip activities.
 Visitors can join tours at National Solar Observatory or visit the Three Rivers Petroglyph Site.

 Find entertainment for the entire family at Pillow’s Funtrackers, a famous amusement park in Ruidoso.
-The park includes seasonal and yearly attractions like three go-kart tracks, 18-hole mini-golf, arcade, bumper boats, mountain maze, and panning for gemstones.
+The park includes seasonal and yearly attractions like three go-kart tracks, an 18-hole mini-golf, an arcade, bumper boats, a mountain maze, and panning for gemstones.

 The Ruidoso attraction has been providing entertainment for over twenty years!
 They are open seven days a week, and also during Spring break, Christmas break, and throughout all the major holidays.